 4. Choose a Class

-Class is your character’s occupation, and determines what actions your character can carry out.
+Class is your character’s occupation and determines what actions your character can carry out.
 Your character gains some unique class functions and proficiencies centered around their picked vocation.
-You can check out the first couple of paragraphs of each class’s section to get a concept of what each of them are.
+You can check out the first couple of paragraphs of each class’s section to understand what each of them are.

 Pick one of the following classes: